MISTER SIZE 64mm Condoms

 ON Extra Large 57mm 190mm 0.070mm Latex Silicone lube; non-flavoured Smooth

-Is a large size condom suitable for me?
+Is a large condom suitable for me?

-There is no absolute rule for who should use a specific condom size, but as general guidelines, a condom that fits perfectly is less likely to constrict, reduce sensations, break, or slip off during intercourse.
 Manufacturers size their condoms based on both length and nominal width, but as a rule of thumb, you should check the nominal width rather than the length when selecting the right size condom; that’s because most manufacturers make condoms longer than they need be so that everyone with a certain penis girth can find the right size condom.

 If you have a penis girth higher than 135mm, a large size condom may be too small for you and you should buy an extra-large size.